SHIV000000/VendorEase/README.md

 ```bash
 python manage.py runserver
 ```

-### Usage
-Access the application: Open your web browser and navigate to http://localhost:8000/.
+### Access the application: Open your web browser and navigate to http://localhost:8000/.

 ### Admin panel: Access the Django admin panel by visiting http://localhost:8000/admin/.
 You can login using the admin credentials configured during installation.